Florida Man Andrew Celaius Wore Werewolf Mask As He Tortured Toddler By Burning And Beating Her, Police Say

 Andrew Celauis was taken into custody, and police said he was found hanging from a rope in his cell in an attempted suicide.
 Before doing so, police said he directed another man, 36-year-old Eric Everett Furnans, to destroy cell phones that contained images of the alleged abuse.
 Fernans has been arrested as well.

-Celauis survived the suicide attempt, and remains in police custody on charges of aggravated child abuse, child abuse, violating probation, possession of a weapon and several drug charges.
+Celauis survived the suicide attempt, and remains in police custody on charges of aggravated child abuse, child abuse, violating probation, possession of a weapon, and several drug charges.

 NEWSFEED NOW: News 5 has obtained the 2006 arrest report for Andrew Ross Celauis who was charged for the murder of a two-year-old boy but was later found not guilty by a jury. https://t.co/GhksdhtkTP pic.twitter.com/qRfMq38o93